nshutijonathan/mosh/README.md

 # mosh
 learning node seriously
-my way to be a git expert
+my way to be a git expert as one tool to collaborate